skyksl066/CardConqueror/README.md

 If you want to interrupt the program, please press F12.

 ## Troubleshooting
-- If the program cannot locate the card coordinates, use the LocateCards(0.95, r'img/card.bmp') function in the program to obtain the card coordinates, and replace the coordinates in coords.
+- If the program cannot locate the card coordinates, use the LocateCards(0.95, r'img/card.bmp') function to obtain the card coordinates and replace the coordinates in coords.
+- To troubleshoot image recognition issues caused by environmental discrepancies, try using the LocateCards function to reposition the cards and update the coords variable with the new coordinates.
+Replace the images in the img folder if accurate coordinates cannot be obtained, and manually input the missing coordinates if all else fails.
+Note that the program will automatically disconnect and start a new game in an infinite loop after flipping all the cards.
+These steps can improve the performance of the Card Conqueror application by resolving issues with card position recognition.
 - If the program cannot click on the "Start" or "Exit" button, replace the corresponding image file in the img folder.
-- If you encounter the error "pygetwindow.PyGetWindowException: Error code from Windows: 5 - Access is denied", please right-click and run the program as administrator.
+- If you encounter the error "pygetwindow.PyGetWindowException: Error code from Windows: 5 - Access is denied", right-click and run the program as administrator.
-- If you encounter any other issues not covered in this section, please leave a message in the Issues section, and I will try my best to answer your questions as soon as possible.
+- For any other issues, please leave a message in the Issues section, and I will try my best to respond as soon as possible.

 ## License
 This project is licensed under the Apache-2.0 License - see the [LICENSE](https://github.com/skyksl066/CardConqueror/blob/main/LICENSE) file for details.